Sustainable Cooks

 HOW TO MAKE Basmati RICE IN INSTANT POT:

-I’ll walk you through it with some tips and tricks and photos, and you’ll find a printable recipe card at the bottom of the post with exact measurements and cooking times.
+*I’ll walk you through it here with some photos and tips, and you’ll also find a printable recipe card at the bottom of the post with exact measurements, etc. You can also click “jump to recipe” to skip down.

 Basmati POT IN POT RICE METHOD